JuliaSymbolics/Metatheory.jl/README.md

 term rewriting and an *[e-graph](https://en.wikipedia.org/wiki/E-graph) rewriting*, a fresh approach to term rewriting achieved through an equality saturation algorithm.
-Metatheory.jl can manipulate any kind of Julia symbolic expression type, ~~as long as it satisfies the [TermInterface.jl](https://github.com/JuliaSymbolics/TermInterface.jl)~~.
+Metatheory.jl can manipulate any kind of Julia symbolic expression type, as long as it satisfies [TermInterface.jl](https://github.com/JuliaSymbolics/TermInterface.jl).

-### NOTE: TermInterface.jl has been temporarily deprecated.
-Its functionality has moved to module [Metatheory.TermInterface](https://github.com/JuliaSymbolics/Metatheory.jl/blob/master/src/TermInterface.jl) until consensus for a shared symbolic term interface is reached by the community.

 Metatheory.jl provides:
 - An eDSL (embedded domain specific language) to define different kinds of symbolic rewrite rules.